Henry Wyatt (courtier)

-Sir Henry Wyatt KB (1460–1537) was an English nobleman, knight, courtier, and politician.
+Sir Henry Wyatt KB (c.
+1460–1537) was an English nobleman, knight, courtier, and politician.

 Early life to 1485

 A younger son of a Yorkshire family, little is known of Henry Wyatt before he adopted the cause of Henry Tudor, later to become king Henry VII.
 Many myths and assumptions have been woven around his privations in prison as a supporter of the Tudor party's opposition to Richard III in the years 1483–85, and are still to be found recounted as facts.
 Some of them occur in the widely cited entry in the Dictionary of National Biography (c.
 1900, available online), s.v.
 Sir Thomas Wyatt (poet), although the entry has since been modified by the 2004 Oxford Dictionary of National Biography.

 The Wyatt family papers in the British Library contain material which provides the nearest that can be found to an authentic account of this period of his life.
-Recently transcribed and published in full, the relevant documents, although collated and written up in the 18th century, incorporate a self-contained narrative about Wyatt which can be dated to the mid 17th century.
+The relevant documents, although collated and written up in the 18th century, incorporate a self-contained narrative about Wyatt which can be dated to the mid 17th century.
 At this date the family was intent on reclaiming its former status after falling into disgrace with the execution and attainder of his grandson.
 The aim was to play up the glory days of Henry's adherence to the Tudor cause, describing him inter alia as "his Country's martyr".

-It is unknown why and in what precise capacity he came to act on behalf of the exiled Tudor, or how he came to be imprisoned.
+It is unknown why and in what precise capacity he came to act on behalf of the exiled Tudor, or how he came to be imprisoned, or when; and most importantly, whether he was imprisoned once or in two separate occurrences.
 He appears to have had contacts among those close to the Scots king James III and may have been an intermediary in attempts to secure Scottish support for Henry Tudor's invasion.
-Possibly he fell into the hands of "some Scottish baron with Yorkist sympathies, only to be released when Henry VII was securely on the throne, after a considerable period of cruel imprisonment, and on the promise of a huge ransom".
+Another possibility is involvement with the Buckingham Revolt.
+Possibly he fell into the hands of "some Scottish baron with Yorkist sympathies, only to be released when Henry VII was securely on the throne, after a considerable period of cruel imprisonment, and on the promise of a huge ransom."

+He may also have been held captive by Scots after Henry VII sent him to Carlisle, which was under Scottish attack.
 His possibly apocryphal exploits in the Wyatt family papers included being "imprisoned often, once in a cold and narrow Tower", where he would have starved but for the ministrations of a kindly cat who befriended him and brought him food.
+This cat is depicted in all extant paintings of Wyatt, including the painting by Holbein.
 During his incarceration he suffered tortures involving the use of horse-barnacles and being force-fed mustard and vinegar.
 On one occasion "the Tyrant himself examined him", trying unsuccessfully to persuade Wyatt to change sides.